phalcon-orphanage/docs/en/reference/di.rst

     <?php

-    // Resolve the object externally instead of using a definition for it:
+    // Resolve the object externally instead of using a definition for it
     $router = new MyRouter();

     // Pass the resolved object to the service registration